You know that expression: “Whatever your renovation budget … double it?”

 I’ve been playing it safe for awhile.
 I’m ready for a $30,000 experiment.

-Side Note: It’s tough to say exactly what this unit would fetch on the open market, since Will and I live in one of the bedrooms.
+Side Note: It’s tough to say exactly what this unit would fetch on the open market, since we live in one of the bedrooms.
 Our roommates each pay $550 per bedroom, or $1,100 total.
-If Will and I match that price when we pay ourselves rent, the unit would go for $1,650/mo in total.
+If we match that price when we pay ourselves rent, the unit would go for $1,650/mo in total.

 But our room is worth about $100/mo more, since it’s the “master” bedroom with a private office, walk-in closet, attached bathroom, private entrance and French doors opening to the patio.
 That’s $1,750 for the unit in total.

-The Naysayer Brigade likes to argue that Will and I shouldn’t consider the fair market value of the room we occupy, since we’re not “collecting” rent.
+The Naysayer Brigade likes to argue that we shouldn’t consider the fair market value of the room we occupy, since we’re not “collecting” rent.
 That’s ridiculous.
 We’re taking the spot of a rent-paying tenant.
 We can’t charge ourselves $0, charge someone else $550 or $650, and call it an apples-to-apples comparison.

 Remember the Afford Anything Law: ALWAYS PAY YOURSELF, whether its for the hours you work or the space you occupy.
 Never pay yourself $0.